 A belated roar went up from the side of the pitch.
 Supporters were at last taking their cue to enter the field of play.

 In the midst of the mayhem, Alan Brown, frontman of post-punk three piece Big Flame – who were once described by the Manic Street Preachers’ Richie Edwards as “the most perfect band” – ambled around the pitch to the Town End, chaining himself to the goalposts while all the attention was on his friends in the centre circle.

 Play was stopped for around 20 minutes.
 As the fans returned to the stand, Smith gave his hat to one supporter and his training top to another to avoid being identified – not by police, but by “cronies” of Richardson, who had made a habit of threatening any dissenting voices.

-Brown, meanwhile, had solemnly admitted the key required to unchain him was in his sock after two policemen had asked for a saw from the groundsman’s shed.
+Brown, meanwhile, solemnly admitted the key required to unchain him was in his sock after two policemen had asked for a saw from the groundsman’s shed.

-For once, the media paid attention of what was happening at Doncaster Rovers.
+For once, the media paid attention to what was happening at Doncaster Rovers.
 It was a rare victory for Smith and co in a dismal, dark campaign – and it was followed by an even rarer success.

 When the game finally restarted, Adie Mike swivelled on the edge of the box to find the Hull goalkeeper out of position and bent an ugly shot into the far corner.
 Doncaster won 1-0.
 It was their fourth and final victory of a long season.

 Incredibly, in time added on for for the removal of an 80s post-punk vocalist from the goal-frame, Adie Mike scores to give Rovers their fourth and final win of the season. pic.twitter.com/WLBBTgOaFw

 Today, Smith is sat in a small pub next to Doncaster train station.
 His training top and baseball cap have long since been swapped for a shirt and tie.